 Which countries are considered tax-friendly jurisdictions for innovative technology projects?

 Let’s take a look at the various tax regimes offered by jurisdictions for a technology business.
-A number of jurisdictions around the world are interested in attracting financial and intellectual capital to their economy.
+A number of jurisdictions around the world are interested in attracting financial and intellectual capital to their economies.
 These jurisdictions often implement various tax reliefs and exemptions that result in a more competitive tax burden (including exemptions in specific cases) for projects operating in the field of innovative technologies.

 We offer a comparative analysis of jurisdictions from different parts of the world in terms of taxation.
-We will consider both island jurisdictions, often referred to as “offshore”, as well as European jurisdictions (including EU member states) and Asian jurisdictions.
+We will consider both island jurisdictions, often referred to as “offshore,” as well as European jurisdictions (including EU member states) and Asian jurisdictions.

 🔖 We have previously discussed the best practices for startup legal structuring in another article, so be sure to check that out to get a fuller picture on how to legally structure your global startup.